7 Light Summer Vanilla Perfumes That Don’t Turn Sugary in Heat

 Vanilla Skin Body & Hair Fragrance Mist — Phlur

-Creamy vanilla softened with sandalwood and skin musk.
+Creamy vanilla mellowed with sandalwood and skin musk.

 This one leans a bit cozier than the others on the list, but in mist form, it stays light enough for summer evenings.